tatjsn/invoice-maker/README.md

 ## How to use

-1. Put `credential.json` to the working directory.
+1. Put credentials to the working directory.
 2. Run the following command:

 ```sh